 How to Get Rid of German Cockroaches

-Did you know that german cockroaches are the most common type of cockroach all over the world?
+Did you know that German cockroaches are the most common type of cockroach all over the world?
 The German cockroach is a common household pest that’s notorious all over the world for its ability to breed and infest the home, no matter what course of treatment is undertaken to exterminate them.
-You might be wondering how to get rid of german cockroaches.
+You might be wondering how to get rid of German cockroaches.
 German cockroaches thrive in households as they like to eat remnants of human food (and pretty much almost anything else they can find).
 For this reason, they like to be as close to human populations as possible, which is why we often find them and other pests infesting our homes.

 How To Get Rid Of German Cockroaches

-The best way know how to get rid of german cockroaches is to prevent their infestations rather than focus on eradicating them when we see them.
+The best way to know how to get rid of German cockroaches is to prevent their infestations rather than focus on eradicating them when we see them.
 As they say, prevention is better than cure.
-If you want to know where cockroaches are hiding in your home, pay particular attention as to where they may be running.
+If you want to know where cockroaches are hiding in your home, pay particular attention to where they may be running.
 When lights are turned on, they’ll often run towards their safe place, so simply noting this might give you some clue as to where they’re hanging out.

-Read on for our guide on how to best remove german cockroaches from your home:
+Read on for our guide on how to best remove German cockroaches from your home:

 1. Eliminate clutter

-German cockroaches thrive in messy environments as they like to explore nooks, crannies, and seek shelter where they can.
+German cockroaches thrive in messy environments as they like to explore nooks, and crannies, and seek shelter where they can.
 For this reason, you should eliminate clutter from your home whenever you can.
 The more your home looks like a rubbish tip, the more cockroaches it will attract.

 2. Clean up after yourself